| Maria Callas Web Pages |

 - CALLAS FOR BEGINNERS

-A most interesting discussion by George Birnbaum (which unfortunately has now disappeared, and the Wayback Machine is no help in this case).
+A most interesting discussion by George Birnbaum (which unfortunately has now disappeared.

 "... if you strip away all the hype and open your ears, I believe you will find Maria Callas to be the supreme exponent of drama in music since the dawn of the era of recorded sound. ...
 The Callas whose voice burns with Tosca's jealously finds wholly different musical characterizations for the raw sexuality of Carmen, the terrified hallucinations of Lucia, the noble willfulness of Norma, the fragile innocence of Amina, and the wilted hopes of Violetta."